 2002 Canada wins its first Olympic gold medal for

 Women's Hockey at the 2002 Winter Games in

 Salt Lake City

 Three OWHA female officials were assigned

 games at the 2002 Olympics.

 OWHA hosts the Esso Women's Nationals in

 Renfrew / Arnprior.

 OWHA co-hosts the 4 Nations Cup in Kitchener &

 Mississauga Canada-USA-Finland-Sweden

 OWHA Mascot PAWSitive is introduced

 2003 Team Ontario captures Canada Winter Games gold

 in Bathurst / Campbellton, New Brunswick

 The 2003 World Championship slated for Beijing.

 China is cancelled due to SARS.

 2004 The OWHA surpasses the 30,000 player and 2,000

-2004 team registration milestones!
+team registration milestones.

 Over 700 game officials register for assignment.

 419 teams competed at the OWHA Provincials

-Canada wins its 8th straight world championship in
+Canada wins its 8 th straight world championship in

-Canada wins its 8 straight word championship in Halifax, NS.
+Halifax, NS.

 2005 Ontario Red wins 2005 U-18 in Salmon Arm, BC

-2005 OWHA hosted the Esso Nationals in Sarnia
+OWHA hosted the Esso Nationals in Sarnia

-OWHA hosted the Esso Nationals in Sama 445 teams competed at the OWHA Provincials
+445 teams competed at the OWHA Provincials

-, , , , , , , , , , , , , , , , , , ,

-Canada winning streak ends as USA wins World Championable gold in Linkoping Suradon
+Canada winning streak ends as USA wins World

-0000 Championship gold in Linkoping, Sweden.
+Championship gold in Linkoping, Sweden.

-2006 Ontario Red wins 05/06 U-18 in Salmon Arm, BC Oracida wing gold at the Othermatics in Turing Mature
+2006 Ontario Red wins 05/06 U-18 in Salmon Arm, BC

 Canada wins gold at the Olympics in Turin, Italy.

 Sweden surprises and takes home the silver.

 866 Game Officials register for assignment.

 448 teams competed at the OWHA Provincials

 Championships in 35 divisions/categories

 Ontario (Brampton Thunder) wins Esso Nationals

 First Masters division in an OWHA tournament

+2007 Team Ontario captures gold at the 2007 Canada

+Winter Games

+Canada wins World Championship in Winnipeg

-2007 OWHA members will host over 175 tournaments
+2008 OWHA members will host over 180 tournaments

-Thousands of OWHA sanctioned female hockey
+1000's of OWHA sanctioned female hockey

 games/practices will be played in Ontario during the

-2006-07 season with players ranging in age from
+2007-08 season with players ranging in age from

-under 5 to 85.
+under 5 to 80+.

 Thousands of OWHA coaches, trainers, managers,

 administrators and parents will donate over

 1,000,000 volunteer hours to provide our players with

 an opportunity to play & have FUN!

-Over 35,000 players enjoy OWHA hockey.
+Over 36,000 players enjoy OWHA hockey.

-Over 35,000 players contribute to the future of

-female hockey!